Brennan-M/ai3202/Assignment3/README.md

 have to be considered.

 ### Performance and Results
-My custom heuristic tied with the Manhattan heuristic in world 1 (although it evaluated 1 less node).
+My custom heuristic tied with the Manhattan heuristic in world 1.
 This is because my heuristic still uses the Manhattan as a base to make sure diagonals are preferred, and world 1 is not suited to my heuristics advantage.
 World 1 contains no areas in which two diagonal mountains are next to each other nor do mountains really get in the way in world 1 of the already optimal path.
-In world 2, my heuristic did indeed outperform by a cost of 2 and it evaluated 6 less nodes.
-While the advantage did not arise because we ignored a mountain, it arose because we avoided doing a double diagonal mountain move that the orignal Manhattan heuristic made.
-Ultimately, I am confident that my custom heuristic will outperform the Manhattan heuristic in all aspects simply because it modifies the original manhattan in an important way.
+In world 2, my heuristic was worse off than the manhattan, it had a cost greater by 2 and it evaluated the same number of nodes.
+The reason that my modified custom heuristic performed worse, was because my penalty for taking two mountains was too great, and my reward for taking a mountain path was also too large.
+In other words, my custom heuristic avoided a path with 2 mountains which actually would have given us a score of 144, instead of 146.
+And it avoided taking a path with no mountains because it disregarded them completely, even though we would have had a score of 142 instead of 146.
+To improve my heuristic, I should lower the penalty on taking two diagonal mountain moves in a row and find the optimal penalty.
+Additionally, I should not completely disregard mountain diagonal moves and should only disregard them when the only other option is 2 horizontal and 2 vertical moves, because currently, I treat a regular diagonal move the same as a mountain diagonal move.
+So I should simply lower the reward for taking a diagonal mountain, possibly only subtracting -5 instead of completely ignoring it.

 ## Output Of Maze.py